gorandp/practice/Python/readme.md

 update() | Updates the dictionary with the specified key-value pairs values() | Returns a list of all the values in the dictionary

+## 11 - Python Conditions and If statements

+Python supports the usual logical conditions from mathematics:

+- Equals: a == b
+- Not Equals: a != b
+- Less than: a < b
+- Less than or equal to: a <= b
+- Greater than: a > b
+- Greater than or equal to: a >= b

+These conditions can be used in several ways, most commonly in "if statements" and loops.

+### The pass Statement

+if statements cannot be empty, but if you for some reason have an if statement with no content, put in the pass statement to avoid getting an error.

 ## For future reading

 - [Random module reference][3]